gavrielrh/ribbot/README.md

 ## Requirements

-A version of Deno new enough for `Node.js` compatibility.
-This example is confirmed to work with `Deno@1.34.3`.
+A version of Deno new enough for `Node.js` compatibility and the `KV` unstable feature.
+This application is confirmed to work with `Deno@1.38.3`.

 ## Getting Started